Family Day Care

 Our Family Day Care educators are in a wide range of suburbs in the Hornsby and Hills areas.
 We currently have educators in the following suburbs:

-Fees for care are not regulated.
-Each educator determines the appropriate fee for their service.
-You will be advised of the fees each educator charges when you are referred to the educator.
+Each educator determines the hourly fee for their service.
 The educator will discuss with you the fees payable, payment arrangements and conditions of care.

 Support for Family Day Care children, families and educators is provided by our Co-ordination Unit.
 This is made up of a team of very experienced and qualified staff who are employed by CatholicCare to manage the service and to provide support and monitoring of the care.

-Coordination unit staff manage the payment of government fee assistance including child care benefit and child care rebate.
+Coordination unit staff manage the payment of government fee assistance including the Child Care Subsidy.
 They also visit your child’s educator regularly to monitor the care provided and also to monitor your child’s development and learning.
 Parents can contact the staff at any time to discuss all aspects of your child’s care.

 Our education and care program is based on the Early Years Learning Framework (for children not yet attending school) and My Time, Our Place (for school aged children).